ai chatbot citation research content optimization for AI what content gets cited by AI AI-friendly content strategy increase AI visibility

 Authority Still Matters, But Differently

-Sites with over 32,000 referring domains are 3.5x more likely to be cited by ChatGPT than smaller sites.
-Domains with profiles on review platforms like G2, Capterra, and Trustpilot have 3x higher chances of being selected as a source.
+Sites with large referring-domain footprints are dramatically more likely to be cited by ChatGPT than smaller sites.
+Domains with profiles on review platforms like G2, Capterra, and Trustpilot also have meaningfully higher chances of being selected as a source.

 But authority in AI search isn't just about backlinks anymore.
 It's about being referenced across the web in ways AI can verify.
 Brand mentions, expert profiles, third-party reviews, and presence on community platforms all contribute to what AI systems consider trustworthy.